lithops-cloud/lithops/docs/source/compute_config/gcp_cloudrun.md

 ## Configuration

-1. Edit your lithops config and add the following keys:
+1. Edit your Lithops config and add the following keys:

 ```yaml
     lithops: